thehaseebshah/garden/content/Public Rulebook/Current Rules.md

 16. _**Unforeseen Circumstances:**_
     1. Unforeseen circumstances can prevent addition of Penalties except P4s.
     2. For any unforeseen circumstance to be valid, we must use UP Rule.
+    3. Forgetfulness does not mean forgetting the number of penalties for a rule.
-    3. These are mentioned in specific rules too.
+    4. These are mentioned in specific rules too.
 In such cases, they override the Unforeseen circumstances mentioned here unless specified otherwise.
 17. _**Digital Detox Rules:**_
 	1. The Green Time is defined as any time period in a day except between Hanafi Asr and entering time of Isha in your area.
 	2. During non-Green time, we can use our smartphone fully.